sergiusens/blog/content/posts/snapcraft 3.0.md

 work on, tuned for the desired targets, ensuring API and ABI compatibility are in place for every binary through these build environments.

-The way build environments  work is by leveraging a feature of the _snappy_ architecture alled **bases**.
+The way build environments  work is by leveraging a feature of the _snap_ architecture alled **bases**.
 A base is the building block that applications can rely on as a stable run time.
 At build time, the snapcraft tool ensures you are creating your applications inside an